Susan Argo is not mildly competitive, somewhat competitive or even quite competitive. “Insanely competitive” is how she puts it.

 “The idea is to get the best with what we have to work with.
 My clients tell me I do that.
 One in particular says it’s quite basic.
 I return his phone calls, I give thoughtful responses and I’m there when he needs me.
 We’ve butted heads a few times, but he knows I’ll tell him the truth as I see it.
 He knows I won’t sugarcoat it."

-Susan practices in the Litigation Group and is Chair of the Firm’s Special Assets Resolution Group with a focus in the areas of bankruptcy, loan workouts, and creditors' rights.
+Susan practices in the Litigation Group and the Firm’s Special Assets Resolution Group with a focus in the areas of bankruptcy, loan workouts, and creditors' rights.
 Susan successfully argued The Park National Bank v.
 Cattani decision in the 12th District of Ohio confirming a receiver’s right to sell property free and clear of liens.
 She is also Chair of the Ohio Bar Association’s Receivership Subcommittee responsible for drafting House Bill 9 that amends Ohio’s receiver laws.
 Prior to joining Graydon, Susan served as Assistant Vice President and Counsel for a large regional bank's Legal Department.
 She earned her law degree, with honors, from Drake University Law School in 1996, and received her B.A., summa cum laude, in Economics and Spanish from St. Ambrose University in 1993.

 Susan is a member of the Ohio, Kentucky and Cincinnati Bar Associations.
 She is Past Chair of the Cincinnati Bar Association’s Bankruptcy Committee and Chair of the Bankruptcy Judicial Liaison Committee.
 She also serves on the Board of Trustees for the Excel Development Co. and the Firm’s Women’s Professional Development Group.
 Susan is the first person to graduate from three of the Cincinnati USA Regional programs which include the Chamber’s C-Change Program Class of 2006, We Lead Class of 2008 and Leadership Cincinnati Class 35.